weewx/weewx/docs_src/custom/cheetah-generator.md

 The data in the resultant tag can be optionally rounded to a fixed number of decimal digits.
 This is useful when emitting raw data or JSON strings.
-It should _not_ be used with formatted data - using a `format string` would be a better choice).
+It should _not_ be used with formatted data.
+In that case, using a `format string` would be a better choice.

 The structure of the option is